-This is the website for Poems for the Writing: Prompts for Poets, by Lynn Levin and Valerie Fox, published Texture Press.
+This is the website for Poems for the Writing: Prompts for Poets (Second Edition), by Lynn Levin and Valerie Fox, published by Texture Press.

 We plan to post in this blog, now and again, more prompts for writing (in the spirit of those in the book).
 Do let us know what you think about the prompts.
 We also will highlight reviews of the book and news about our wonderful contributors.
 We’ll also present advice and notes on process from Texture Press and PFTW authors in “Texture Authors Practicum.”